 Streator Public Library History

 The Streator Public Library was established in 1870 in a room above the Streator National Bank building by Mrs. Ralph Plumb and Mrs. Virginia Le Roy.
-The first collection was made up of books from their husband’s personal libraries.
-As the collection grew from donations so did the volunteers to run the free library.
-By 1900 the library had run taken over several offices above the bank and needed more room.
+The first collection was made up of books from their husbands' personal libraries.
+As the collection grew from donations, so did the volunteers to run the free library.
+By 1900 the library had taken over several offices above the bank and needed more room.
 The ladies heard about Andrew Carnegie and his foundation.
 The Carnegie Foundation had been donating money for the construction of libraries, medical centers, and music halls.

-Since Col. Ralph Plumb, Streator’s founder and first mayor, had had a longtime relationship with Carnegie it was decided he should write letter requesting grant money for the establishment of a public library in Streator.
-Due to his age and failing health his nephew Fawcett Plumb went to Philadelphia in his stead when Carnegie requested his presence to make the request.
+Since Col. Ralph Plumb, Streator’s founder and first mayor, had a longtime relationship with Carnegie it was decided he should write a letter requesting grant money for the establishment of a public library in Streator.
+Due to his age and failing health, his nephew Fawcett Plumb went to Philadelphia in his stead when Carnegie requested his presence to make the request.
 Instead of the $10,000 grant that was standard for a Carnegie library, Streator received $35,000!

 The Streator Public Library has been a dominant feature of the downtown area for almost 120 years now and is listed on the National Registry of Historic Places.